Employment Law Firm in California

-Our Los Angeles employment discrimination attorneys will help you put together your case, and help you pursue the lawsuit to obtain the justice you’re entitled to.
+Our California employment discrimination attorneys will help you put together your case, and help you pursue the lawsuit to obtain the justice you’re entitled to.

 Here are a few of the many categories of unlawful employment discrimination recognized under the law:

 Racism is a serious and pervasive issue.
 Racists have adopted language, gestures, and actions that can be plausibly defended as being race-neutral.
 If you are a person who has been the target of racial slurs or racial bullying, then you have the right to seek legal help.
 If you were terminated, or you notice that you or your coworkers of a similar race were part of a recent round of layoffs, then you may have a discrimination suit based on racial discrimination.
 The bottom line is, you cannot be treated like less, receive fewer opportunities for advancement, or be terminated because of your race.

 California has one of the largest and most diverse populations in the world.
 The state attracts talent from India, China, and other countries.
 The vast majority of Californian companies welcome such diversity.
 Unfortunately, some do not.
 If you were treated differently because of your national origin, you may have a case for employment discrimination.